justincbagley/GaussClust/README.md

 ## INTRODUCTION

-*"Clustering and discriminant analysis (or classification) methods are among the most important techniques in multivariate statistical learning." - Lebret et al. 2015*
+*"Clustering and discriminant analysis (or classification) methods are among the most important techniques in multivariate statistical learning." - Lebret et al. (2015)*

 This repository focuses on ways to use Gaussian Mixture Models (GMMs) to conduct clustering analyses that address problems in systematics, particularly in the delimitation of species, and classification of individuals to species, using univariate or multivariate data.
+Recent papers discuss the promise of such methods for species delimitation, with or without multiple data-types (e.g. genetic, morphological, ecological data), and with or without accounting for noise during clustering (Hausdorf & Hennig 2010; Edwards & Knowles 2014).
 Also, the repository presently focuses on GaussClust, a shell script that works with R to conduct various GMM analyses.

 As noted by Lebret et al. (2015), two foci of multivariate approaches related to clustering are (1) clustering proper, which aims to group observations (e.g. individuals) into groups or 'clusters' that are more similar to one another than to other clusters, and (2) classification methods where a discriminant function is used to assign new data to groups that are known a priori.
 GaussClust primarily focuses on the former, but the latter also sneaks into clustering analyses and therefore is also included.
 As in the case of the author's other software on GitHub (e.g. PIrANHA), GaussClust is fully command line-based and is available as open-source software according to the license.